 Try these easy, family-friendly, and delicious slow cooker recipes.
 Using the slow cooker can free up time in the evening for family bonding, and reduces the last-minute stress of deciding what to cook!

-Turn off the TV and sit with your children during meal times!
 One study found that children who watched more TV and ate fewer family meals were more likely to be overweight.
 Enjoy each other’s company and talk about the taste, texture, appearance, and healthful aspects of the food served.

-Don’t force your children to finish everything on their plates.
 This helps create an anxiety-free environment for them to enjoy their food.
 Let your children learn to recognize their hunger cues and express their satiety.

-Make a meal together with your kids.
 Here are 3 easy recipes to make with your little chefs.
 Encourage your children to explore their senses when handling different ingredients.
 Try your best to relax and let them experiment.
 Don’t stress about the mess!

 Getting your kids to eat healthy foods can be difficult, especially with so many unhealthy options all around.
 If you hit some bumps along the way, don’t be discouraged and don’t give up!
 Persistence and consistency are key when teaching your kids that healthy foods can be satisfying and delicious.
 Doing so in a fun, anxiety-free way will instill lifelong healthy eating habits.
 Don’t forget your children learn from what they see others doing, so it’s important that you model healthy behaviors!
 Here are some great ways to model physical activity through play.